niteshbalusu11/BOS-Commands-Document/README.md

   - `active`: Makes sure the peer is online before closing the channel to ensure a coop close.
   - `address`: if you want to send funds that you get back (your local balance) straight to an external wallet, enter the destination address.
   - `fee-rate`: Set the fee rate for the closure. - `force`: Force close channel with a peer
+  - `filter`: Add a filter formula to remove a peer matching the filter, example: `--filter "capacity<1*m"`
   - `inbound-below`: close channels with peers below a certain inbound liquidity level
   - `outbound-below`: close channels with peers whose outbound is below a certain number
   - `omit`: omit a peer you don't want to close a channel with if they fall under filter criteria of other flags such as `inbound-below`